google.com, pub-8904414911558476, DIRECT, f08c47fec0942fa0

 walkie talkie range

-Learn all you need to know about VHF and UHF walkie-talkies, which is better for long range?
+Get clear details about VHF and UHF walkie-talkies and which one is best for long range.
 Click here.

-Is an antenna really what will improve your reach?
+Does an antenna really help extend your connection?
 Click here for details.

 Practical Range Expectations: What You Can Really Expect